jmerort/PPP3/Glossary.md

 # Recovery
 Process of keeping a program running as good as it can once an error has occurred.
 It means handling the errors and keeping the information that can be kept.

+# Recursion
+When an element, usually a function, can call itself.

 # Repetition
 Running a section of code many times.
 Similar to [iteración](Glossary.md#Iteración).

 # Requisite
 Condition.
 See [pre-condition](Glossary.md#Pre-condition) and [post-condition](Glossary.md#Post-condition).

+# Return value
+Value that a function returns to its caller once its execution has ended.

 # Revision history
 Comment showing who has written and edited a certain program and when each revision has occurred.